 Housing Rehabilitation Programs

-Income-eligible, owner-occupied homes in Surprise in need of major, minor or emergency rehabilitation may be eligible to receive assistance for repairs to ensure the home safe to occupy.
-View programs and additional eligibility requirements.
+Income-eligible, owner-occupied homes in Surprise in need of housing rehabilitation may be eligible to receive assistance for repairs to ensure the home is healthy and safe to occupy.

 Projects are limited to health and safety issues in the home, as well as accessibility modifications where appropriate.
-Assistance is provided as a forgivable loan.
 Maximum assistance amount is $20,000.

 - Home must be owner-occupied prior to program application